 Right side: Once you leave the gap, by meeting the TrOOP threshold, catastrophic coverage kicks in and your plan will pay 95 percent of your remaining costs for the remainder of the calendar year.

 In 2020, the coverage gap will close and the doughnut hole will disappear.

 Staying out of the doughnut hole

 No one wants to spend unnecessary money on prescription drugs.
-To try to keep yourself out of the doughnut hole, Judy Mai, pharmacy benefits specialist for Sharp Health Plan, offers a few tips:
+To try to keep yourself out of the doughnut hole, consider these tips:

 - Switch to lower-cost drugs.
 Talk to your doctor about using generic or over-the-counter drugs.